How to create a gym at home

 Perfect if you're looking for a fun way to level up your home workout, Power Plate's vibration technology enhances circulation and muscle activation to make simple exercises like bicep curls and push ups even more effective.
 Potential benefits include improvements in metabolic rate, muscle strength, bone mineral density, balance, flexibility, mobility and recovery time.

 The My7 Vibration Plate allows you to access more than 1,000 exercise videos, coaching tips and routines via the touch screen, while the dinky MOVE Vibration Plate is a great space saver if you don't have room for a full home gym.
 Tailored for post-natal recovery, the Healthy Mums Programme Pack includes a guided 12-week video programme, plus Theraband, mini band, Pilates ball, resistance rope and dumbbells.

 Style and substance

-Accesorise all areas
+Accessorise all areas

 Short on space?
 Don’t worry – with a few well-chosen accessories, you can still get a gym-quality workout at home.
 ‘My go-to bits of equipment follow me wherever I go,’ says Scott Humphreys, founder of boutique fitness studio SP Athletic.
 ‘They allow me to work out at home, and when I’m staying with family or friends or on holiday.
 Resistance bands, glute loops, a TRX suspension system and a set of ankle and wrist weights are must-haves.
 If you have the space at home, add a set of dumbbells to your collection – you can’t go wrong!’

-Combine the motivational aspect of working out with a trainer with the convenience of training at home by streaming live or on-demand classes using an app like Fiit, which offers a wide range of cardio, strength and yoga-based classes and training plans to help you achieve your goals – and fit into your life.
+Combine the motivational aspect of working out with a trainer with the convenience of training at home by streaming live or on-demand classes using an app such as Fiit, which offers a wide range of cardio, strength and yoga-based classes and training plans to help you achieve your goals – and fit into your life.